AshishAgarwal143/openshift-march-2025/Day10/README.md

 - it is through this Gateway containers can reach out to Internet, and Internet can reach out to containers
 </pre>

-## Info - Kubernetes Network Model
+## Info - Kubernetes/Openshift Network Model
 <pre>
 - Kubernetes provides an interface called Container Network Interface (CNI)
 - Any Container Engine or Container Runtime that must be supported by Kubernetes must implement the CNI